 How can I follow development progress?

 Subscribe to The Burstcoinist, a weekly summary newsletter related to these topics.
 For an informative history of Burstcoin development, take the time to read the first issue and each subsequent issue in chronological order.
 As they say, “it’s a good read”.

-Yes, the roadmap is located on the front page of Burstcoin.community.
+Yes, the roadmap is located in the development section.